keboola/website/_product/product.md

   subheadlinesecond: End to end Solution
 - template: article-full
   block: article-full
-  subheadline: No setup!
-One click and you work!
-  headline: Keboola puts you in control of your data
+  subheadline: Keboola puts you in control of your data.
+  headline: Platform  for your Data Analytics
-  content: Bringing Data Engineering and Data Analytics together in one single platform
+  content: 'Keboola brings data engineering and data analytics together on one single
-    that anyone can use via UI or API.
-One click managed infrastructure, all people provisioning, process automation - one platform.
-ML based solutions that provide predictive support, automatic data set ..., one click scaffolding and much more.
+    platform that anyone can use through UI or API.
+One click managed infrastructure, data hub, users provisioning, process automation - all rolled into one platform.
+    Machine learning based solutions provide predictive support, one click scaffolding and so much more!
+No setup required!
+One click and you ready to go!

+'
 - template: ask-demo
   block: ask-demo
   ctaname: Ask for a demo